 Each summer, approximately 1,000 people sail with us – disabled children, adults and veterans learn the skills of sailing in our fleet of specially adapted sailboats.
 In addition to the immediate joy and gratification that sailing provides, these individuals gain life-changing, universal skills in self-confidence, teamwork and leadership, which help them overcome challenges in other areas of their daily lives.

-Confidence is Cool Camp is a series of four 1-week programs for physically disabled children, ages 7 to 17.
+Confidence is Cool Camp is a series of three 1-week programs for physically disabled children, ages 7 to 17.
 In addition to sailing two days a week, participants enjoy wheelchair sports, kite flying, arts and crafts, and field trips to the beach, zoo, and museums in and around Newport.

 Sail To Prevail operates a disabled sailing program from the Nantucket Boat Basin in Massachusetts during the month of July.